r5py/GIScience_2023/source/info/installing-miniconda.rst

     python -c "import r5py"

 In case the command runs and does not return any errors, everything works!
-If not, i) ensure that you have activated the environment, i.e. step 2 above, ii) ensure that all packages installed properly at step 1.
+If not, i) ensure that you have activated the environment, (step 2 above), ii) ensure that all packages installed properly (step 1).

 4. **Launch JupyterLab IDE**